 Modern crystal practice treats the grid as a working altar.
 Each stone has a job.
 The center stone holds the intention.
-The way stones around it carry the supporting energies — the qualities you need on the journey.
+The way stones around it carry the supporting qualities — what you need on the journey.
 The desire stones on the outer ring represent the goal in its finished form.
-A clear quartz point or a wand becomes the activator, tracing connecting lines between the stones to wake the grid up and lock the geometry into place.
+A clear quartz point or a wand becomes the activator, tracing connecting lines between the stones to mark the grid as live and lock the geometry into place.

 This guide walks through every step from clarifying your intention to activating the finished grid.
 You can build a small grid on a bookshelf with a handful of tumbled stones, or scale up to a floor-sized ritual layout — the principles are the same.